SteveWLU/TEI-MS-SIG/ch-11-issues.md

 It would most likely not be about
 * genres of text
 * manuscript description / descriptive bibliography (information about the object that carries a text)
-* critical apparatus as an input
+* critical apparatus as an pre-existing text that would be encoded
 * 19.4 Representing Textual Transmission
 although these items might be relevant for a transcription or closely related to it.